Click here for . . .

 Since retirement, I am continuing my writing, though at a more leisurely pace.
 Now much of my time is spent on art (especially photography and digital painting) and on music.
 Concerning the latter: following retirement, I returned after exactly fifty years (and a month) to what had financed my undergraduate education: the saxophone.
-After a couple of months of practice, I had my first gig, with a band that plays Motown, soul, and funk.
-I am now playing regularly with one local jazz band and periodically with another one.
-I also formed a trio (so far unnamed, but consisting of tenor sax, keyboard, and bass) that provided music for the opening reception of an art exhibit and has plans for occasional gigs in the future.
+After a couple of months of practice, I played my first gig, with a band that played Motown, soul, and funk.
+I am now playing regularly with one local jazz band (on alto sax) and periodically with another one (on tenor and baritone).
+I also formed a trio (unnamed, but consisting of tenor sax, keyboard, and bass) that provided music for the opening reception of a large art exhibit; we have had several other gigs since then.
 And I am also a baritone saxophonist (formerly clarinetist) with our municipal concert band.

 Finally, but by no means least, I am a lover of cats, books, tropical beaches, and good food.